St Mary's Hospital and Chapel

 The four original cottages, which were converted into married quarters early last century, face onto St Martin's Square, with residents' access being from the communal garden on the east side.
 As the staircases were very awkward for the elderly residents, listed building consent was granted to the Trust to convert and upgrade the accommodation into flats.
 The work commenced in March 2005 and was completed by August of the same year.
 The Cottages now offer much more accessible accommodation comprising one first floor and two ground floor flats plus a guest room for residents' visitors.

 St Mary's Lodge

 The site at the north end of Little London was converted and extended from individual cottages into almshouses during the 1980's.
 The accommodation consists of eleven flats with lift access facing onto a small courtyard garden to the west side.
 A smaller twelfth flat has been converted to provide the Lodge residents with their own laundry room.
 The Lodge is some 500 metres walking distance from the medieval hospital.

 St Mary's Courtyard

-The Courtyard comprises six flats, a guest room for residents' visitors, a staff bedsit, office accommodation plus a communal meeting room/residents' lounge, kitchen and laundry, is the most recent addition to the Trust's Almshouses accommodation.
+The Courtyard comprises six flats, a guest room for residents' visitors, a staff bedsit, office accommodation plus a communal meeting room/residents' lounge, kitchen and laundry.
 The complex was opened by HRH Prince of Wales in June 2003 and it provides a 'cross roads' or meeting place for residents from nearby flats.
 It also enables an off street pedestrian access to the medieval hospital and chapel to the south.